Greece | Employment Tax | Proposed new measures on various tax matters

 Property & ENFIA reforms

-• Real Estate Tax (namely ENFIA) for primary residences in villages with <1.500 population is abolished.
+• Real Estate Tax (ENFIA) for primary residences in villages with fewer than 1,500 residents is abolished.

-• Imputed living expenses (so called “τεκμήρια”) are reduced by 30% for houses, vessels and cars under certain circumstances.
+• Imputed living expenses (the so-called “τεκμήρια”) are reduced by 30% for houses, vessels, and cars under certain conditions.

 VAT reduction in remote islands